Tidal disruption of a neutron star near naked singularity: relativistic timescale for bound and unbound debris

 Tidal disruption process could be divided into four major parts: \begin{enumerate} \item All matter expelled out of the stars (NSs) has high positive energy ($e>>1$) and large angular momentum on the tidal disruption radius.
 The debris of these types of stars is unbound and has high-energy, bright flares visible for a short period. \item Debris of some finite negative energy stars ( $e<1$) with angular momentum $h>4GM/c$, are bound in the system, and they lose $h$ and $e$ very slowly.
 They eventually create an accretion disk around the compact objects.
 These are also responsible for the quenching of the star in the relatively quiescent galaxies (environmental quenching or tidal stripping). \item Small negative energy ( $e<<1$) and angular momentum ($h<<2\sqrt{3}GM/c$) debris, or we can say in the BH case that tidal disruption within $6GM/c^2$, debris always terminates into the BH. \item In the intermediate state, I) some debris is bound and some falls into the compact object, and II) some debris is bound and some is unbound.
 As already stated, Rees \cite{Rees:1988} investigated the II case. \end{enumerate} The tidal disruption of a NS is in the strong-gravity region.
 Hence, the Keplerian law could not be valid (Eq.(\ref{dmdt})).
 High-energy collisions are the reason behind high-energy gamma-ray bursts (GRB).
 The initial collision is because of the circular orbit, which takes less time than the elliptical orbit.
 The proper time for a circular orbit is given as follows:

 For the BH (static) case, the closest circular orbit is at $6M$, therefore, the smallest collision period can be given as,

 Energy in circular orbit for 1st-order correction can be given as follows:

-Therefore, the variation of energy distribution over proper time with relativistic correction in the Schwarzschild BH is given as follows: \begin{widetext}
+Therefore, the variation of energy distribution over proper time with relativistic correction in the Schwarzschild BH is given as follows:

-\end{widetext} As shown in the strong gravity correction order $1/c^2$, $dE/d\tau>0$, and also depends on $\tau^{-7/3}$.
+As it is shown in the strong gravity correction order $1/c^2$, $dE/d\tau>0$.
 From Fig.(\ref{sch}), we can conclude that tidal disruption within the ISCO to the event horizon is possible within the stellar mass mergers of binary BH and NS ($1.5 M_{\odot}$ to $7.3 M_{\odot}$).
 In the Schwarzschild case, the innermost unstable circular orbit (IUCO) is $4M$.
 Hence, in between the $4M$ to $6M$ unstable circular orbit can be possible.
 If the tidal disruption radius is within this range, the tidal disruption radius is the periapsis of the NS.
 If a NS approaches a BH so closely that it is affected by tidal distortions and even disruption, it cannot be considered a ``point mass" interacting with the BH.
 Such effects become significant when the `tidal radius' is as small as the pericenter, $R_{T} <r_{min}$.
 Therefore, complete disruption requires $\beta = R_{T}/ r_{min} <1$.
-For JMN-1 NaS proper time for a circular orbit is given as follows: